 How long do homes take to sell in Redding?

-The average days on market in Redding is currently around 77 days, with a median of just 56 days — about three weeks faster than a year ago.
+The average days on market in Redding is currently around 67 days, with a median of just 45 days.
 Properly priced homes in popular areas like Enterprise, Palo Cedro, and West Redding can sell in 30 days or less.
 Overpriced listings or rural properties may sit significantly longer before receiving offers.

 Are home prices in Redding going up or down?